 The fuel consumption KPI represents the total amount of burned fuel for a specific period (hour, day, week, month, etc.).
 Usually, airlines cluster the KPI according to their fleets (Boeing vs. Airbus, long-haul vs. short-haul, etc.) to add additional context to the KPIs.
 However, both information types, the overall number, as well as filtered information are relevant.

 Fuel consumption per passenger reflects an essential KPI describing the ecological footprint of an airline.
 In addition to the plain fuel consumption, it takes the number of transported passengers into the calculation.

 Fuel Consumption per Passenger Kilometer

-Another variation of the fuel consumption KPI that adds a second aspect to the KPI.
+Another variation of the fuel consumption KPI adds a second aspect to the KPI.
 Besides the number of passengers, the KPI includes the distance for calculation.
 Accordingly, the KPI is calculated as the total amount of fuel burned in relation to operated passenger-kilometer.

 Similar to fuel consumption, the KPI calculates the total amount of CO2 generated for a specific period.

 Similar to fuel consumption per passenger, the key performance indicator calculates the CO2 consumption per passenger.